What does 'hybrid cloud' mean?

-- Keep sensitive data on-premises: Some organizations handle sensitive data, such as credit card numbers, healthcare information, or financial data.
-Keeping such data on-premises gives a company much more control over the security measures that guard sensitive data.
+- Keep sensitive data on-premise: Some organizations handle sensitive data, such as credit card numbers, healthcare information, or financial data.
+Keeping such data on-premise gives a company much more control over the security measures that guard sensitive data.
 In a hybrid cloud deployment, an organization can keep sensitive data in a secure private cloud, and then use public clouds for running the rest of their applications.

 What are the drawbacks of using a hybrid cloud architecture?

 - Greater attack surface: Whenever network infrastructure becomes more complex, there is a greater chance that an attacker will find a vulnerability to exploit.
 A single cloud – say, a private cloud – can have strong security protections in place.
 But if multiple clouds from different vendors are used, not all clouds will have the same quality of security.

 - More complex integrations: The connection and orchestration between different kinds of clouds is crucial.
 Thus, there are more steps to setting up a hybrid cloud compared to deploying a single public cloud or a single private cloud, since the connecting technology – such as a VPN – has to be set up and maintained too.

 - Complicated to secure: While an on-premise private cloud runs behind the company firewall, a hosted private cloud or public cloud does not.
 A company may need to use multiple security products, some for their on-premises cloud and some for their public cloud, to keep their data safe.
 In addition, it can be tricky to validate a user's identity across multiple clouds (access control).